smart appliance controlled by phone

 hands free smart faucets

-Among the most popular smart home tech-enabled offerings are hands-free faucets that can be turned on and off via voice or motion activation.
-In addition, voice commands can also dictate the amount of water dispensed, as well as the temperature.
+Among the most popular smart home tech-enabled offerings is the hands-free faucet that can be turned on and off by voice or a hand wave motion.
+In addition, smart faucets can control the amount of water dispensed, as well as the water temperature.

 Appliances in the Smart Home Kitchen